KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help_8expression_functions.md

 All function parameters support simple wildcards (`*` and `?`).

+All properties and functions must specify the item they apply to using either `A.` or `B.`.
+Unqualified usage defaults to `A.`.

     A.enclosedByArea('<zone_name>')
         True if all of `A` lies within the given zone's outline.